A limited number of Priority Plus tickets are also available for each concert, which can only be purchased in advance.

-Gates open approx noon for Priority Plus ticket holders and approx 12.45pm for free entry for which no tickets are required.
+Gates open approx. 12noon for Priority Plus ticket holders and approx. 12.45pm for free entry for which no tickets are required.

-Those entering the park for free entry should line up at Gates 1 (queuing south; distinguished with a green flag) and Gate 7 (also distinguished with a green flag, queueing south towards the New Crown pub).
+Those entering the park for general free entry should line up at Gates 1 (queuing south; distinguished with a green flag) and Gate 6 (also distinguished with a green flag, queueing south towards the New Crown pub).
 Free entry access is from approximately 12.45pm.

 After the show has finished the park will close to the public at approximately 5pm.
 It would be greatly appreciated if you could leave the park by this time as it is not possible to dismantle equipment safely until the park has closed.

-Disabled customers who wish to purchase a Priority Plus ticket should do so from the Shop @ The Word, National Centre for the Written Word, 45 Market Place, South Shields, NE33 1JF, telephone 0191 424 7788.
+Disabled customers who wish to purchase a Priority Plus ticket should do so from the Shop @ The Word, National Centre for the Written Word, Market Place, South Shields, NE33 1JF.
+Tel: 0191 424 7788.

 Disabled spectators wishing to queue for free access in advance of gates opening should do so at Gate 1 queuing north towards North Marine Park.
 This queue will be distinguished with a blue flag.
 Disabled spectators will be allowed access to the park immediately after Priority Plus ticket holders have gained access.
 Please note a limit of one carer per disabled spectator will be applied.